helenzhao/wishlist/README.md

 - [ ] climb half dome, not hike to half dome
 - [ ] half marathon
 - [ ] pass lead test
-- [ ] scuba diving at new caledonia
 - [ ] backpacking in malaysia
 - [ ] scuba diving in new caledonia
 - [ ] watch animal migration in africa